 What is Appium Mobile Testing – Why Should You Care?

 As defined at Appium.io, Appium mobile testing provides an open-source tool and framework for automating native, mobile web, and hybrid applications on Android and iOS platforms.
-It works well on native apps – the ones that are written using the iOS or Android SDKs, mobile web apps that are accessed using a mobile browser as well as hybrid apps that are utilizing webview and are wrapped inside your app.
+It works well on native apps – the ones that are written using the iOS or Android SDKs, mobile web apps that are accessed using a mobile browser as well as hybrid apps that are utilizing Webview and are wrapped inside your app.
 For example, Appium is also very popular among mobile game developers who typically use some advanced techniques for testing input-driven mobile games even running on two different platforms at the same time and by the same script.
 Sounds good?
 More to come…

 We’ll try to offer the fresh look at this framework.
-There are many different blogs out there that focus on Appium and provide tips and tricks for variety of topics.
-In this blog series, we’ve divided topics – and tips and tricks for those – based on some clear and related topics, such as how to setup and configure Appium, what things you should consider for different platforms, how to use real devices and browsers efficiently in the process, what complementary tools to consider, and many other topics.
+There are many different blogs out there that focus on Appium and provide tips and tricks for a variety of topics.
+In this blog series, we’ve divided topics – and tips and tricks for those – based on some clear and related topics, such as how to set up and configure Appium, what things you should consider for different platforms, how to use real devices and browsers efficiently in the process, what complementary tools to consider, and many other topics.
 We also define what different concepts are, what those include and what will (most likely) work your app the best.

 Appium Tutorial Schedule and Content – Appium Tips Weekly:

 Ok, here is the preliminary schedule and list of content for each blog:

 29 September – Appium Mobile Testing and How to Get Started With Appium

 30 September – How to Get Started, Setup and Run Your First Tests